Skip to main content

 Defining a children’s mutual fund

 So, what are children’s mutual funds exactly?
 These fall under the category of ‘solution-oriented funds’.
 These schemes are tailored to long-term goals such as financing education or major life events.
+For example, you can plan this investment as a mutual fund for child education.
 Typically, the account is opened in the child’s name but managed by a parent or guardian until the child reaches adulthood.
 The investment strategy may vary, but many funds maintain a balanced portfolio of equity and debt to balance long-term growth potential and relative stability.

 Key features: